hiaga/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Register-AzRecoveryServicesBackupContainer.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`CONTAINER <IProtectionContainerResource>`: Specifies a container object for which this cmdlet gets protectable items.
+`CONTAINER <IProtectionContainerResource>`: Specifies a container object for which this cmdlet triggers the re-registration.
 To obtain an ProtectionContainerResource, use the Get-AzRecoveryServicesBackupContainer cmdlet
   - `[ETag <String>]`: Optional ETag.
   - `[Location <String>]`: Resource location.
   - `[Tag <IResourceTags>]`: Resource tags.